nullstare/ReiLua/API.md

 ---

-> success = RL_DrawTextureRec( Texture2D texture, Rectangle source, Vector2 position, Color tint )
+> success = RL.DrawTextureRec( Texture2D texture, Rectangle source, Vector2 position, Color tint )

 Draw a part of a texture defined by a rectangle